base9-theme/base9/docs/design_decisions.md

 - monokai: 6 (maybe, since it's close sourced)
 - one dark: does not fit in hue model

 It's pretty arbitrary.
-I chose 9, since is the average.
+I chose 7 hues, since is the average.

 ## Restrict semantic names